OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 Welcome to Linux Tentacle early access.
 This page provides information about getting started with pre-release builds of Linux Tentacle.
 Note that these builds are a work in progress, use them at your own risk.
 Please provide feedback in the #linux-tentacle channel on the [Octopus community slack](https://octopus.com/slack) or by e-mailing support@octopus.com.

 ## Requirements

 - Octopus Server 2019.5.7 or newer
-- [.NET core 2.x](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x) installed on the Linux machine
+- [.NET Core 2.x](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x) installed on the Linux machine

 ## Known limitations

 Linux Tentacle is intended to provide feature parity with Windows Tentacle.
 The currently known limitations of Linux Tentacle are:

 - The Octopus portal does not have a Linux specific way to add Linux Tentacles.
 As a workaround, add the Tentacle using the Windows > Tentacle deployment target type.